What are the best self-help books of all time that can literally change your life?

 Why do we need self-help books?

-Back then I didn’t think that it was even remotely possible to earn an income online, live in Bali and be able to surf the best waves in the world every day.
+Back then I didn’t think that it was even remotely possible to earn an income online.
 But despite the many technological possibilities of today, I wouldn’t have gotten here if I hadn’t learned to believe in myself and worry less about what others think of me.
 I have yoga and the best self-help books of all time to thank for this.

 Whether you’re looking for a happier personal life or a better career, these 6 best self-help books of all time will help you find your groove.